Ionian League: Overview

-After 650 BC, Smyrna, an originally Aeolic city bordering the Ionians, was invited to diminish Aeolis and increase Ionia by joining the league, which it did.
+Smyrna, an originally Aeolic city bordering the Ionians, asked for admission and entered the League at a later date, being first attested in a decree of 289/8 BC.
+The league is still attested as having thirteen members as late as the 3rd century AD, but this may reflect tradition more than reality, as due to synoecisms and the fluctuation in importance of the various cities, some were incorporated into others over time (e.g. Myus became part of Miletus).

 One of the earliest known historical sources, the Histories of Herodotus, and early inscriptions refer to the legally constituted body customarily translated by "league" as "the Ionians" in the special sense of the cities incorporated by it.
 One therefore reads of the cities, council or decisions "of the Ionians."
 Writers and documents of the Hellenistic Period explicitly use the term koinon ("common thing") or synodos ("synod") of the Ionians, and by anachronism apply it to the early league when they mention it.

-The league was dissolved a few times and reconstituted a few times and in between its actual power varied.
 Under the Roman Empire it was allowed to issue its own coinage under the name koinon Iōnōn on one side with the face of the emperor on the other.